Ivorforce/NumDot/docs/setup/optimization_reference.rst

 Editing Code
 ------------

 The most powerful way to get more out of NumDot is to edit its code.
+For example, you could add functions that interface with ``xtensor`` directly, performing a specific operation you need.
+This operation will be both extremely fast *and* have a small binary size, so in some cases it may be worth it to go this far.

-You're on your own here, but you'll need decent knowledge of C++ to make it work.
+You'll need decent knowledge of C++ to make it work.
 See `Contributing.md <https://github.com/Ivorforce/NumDot/blob/main/CONTRIBUTING.md>`_ for a short introduction into its architecture.

+If you need any help, we're happy to assist.
+Come by our `Discord Server <https://discord.gg/hxuWcAXF>`_ and have a chat.